ballerina-platform/ballerina-lang/stdlib/time/src/main/ballerina/src/time/Module.md

 * If `id` starts with '+' or '-', the ID is parsed as an offset.
 Offset can be specified in one of the following ways. +h, +hh, +hh:mm, -hh:mm, +hhmm, -hhmm, +hh:mm:ss, -hh:mm:ss, +hhmmss, -hhmmss
 * Also `id` can be a region-based zone ID.
 The format is '{area}/{city}' eg: "America/Panama".
 The zones are based on IANA Time Zone Database (TZDB) supplied data.

 For information on the operations, which you can perform with this module, see the below **Functions**.
-For examples on the usage of the operations, see [Time Example](https://ballerina.io/v1-2/learn/by-example/time.html).
+For an example on the usage of the operations, see the [Time Example](https://ballerina.io/learn/by-example/time.html).

 ### Patterns for formatting and parsing